Quantized large-bias current in the anomalous Floquet-Anderson insulator

 The first example of a quantized transport phenomenon unique to periodically-driven systems was uncovered in Ref.~\cite{ThoulessPump}.
 There, Thouless showed that the charge transmitted through an insulating one-dimensional system is quantized as an integer multiple of the fundamental charge when the system is adiabatically driven through a cycle in parameter space.

-More recently, in Ref.~\cite{AFAI} it was shown that two-dimensional, disordered, periodically driven systems host a topological phase (the AFAI phase) for which all bulk Floquet eigenstates are localized, while chiral edge states run along system boundaries.
+More recently, in Ref.~\cite{AFAI} it was shown that two-dimensional, disordered, periodically driven systems host a unique topological phase called the Anomalous Floquet Anderson Insulator (AFAI).
+In the AFAI phase, all bulk Floquet eigenstates are localized, while chiral edge states run along the system's boundaries.
 The AFAI's chiral edge states exist at {\it all} quasienergies; each such chiral edge mode carries a quantized current when completely filled.
-Here we show that, in a two-terminal transport setup, the AFAI carries a quantized current $I = \mathcal{W}_{\rm 2D}/T$ in the limit of large source-drain bias (see Fig.~\ref{fig:setup}).
-Here $W_{\rm 2D}$ is the winding number invariant that characterizes 2D periodically driven systems~\cite{WindingNumber, AFAI, Magnetization}.
+In this work we show that, in a two-terminal transport setup, the AFAI carries a \textit{net} quantized current $I = \mathcal{W}_{\rm 2D}/T$ in the limit of large source-drain bias (see Fig.~\ref{fig:setup}).
+Here $\mathcal{W}_{\rm 2D}$ is the winding number invariant that characterizes 2D periodically driven systems~\cite{WindingNumber, AFAI, Magnetization}.
 Associated with the quantized current, we find an inhomogeneous density profile in which the AFAI's right-moving chiral edge state is fully occupied, while the left-moving chiral edge state is empty.
-Importantly, while quantized pumping in the Thouless pump is found in the adiabatic limit, the large-bias quantized current carried by the AFAI occurs for intermediate driving frequencies (comparable to the system's natural bandwidth).
+Importantly, while quantized pumping in the Thouless pump is found in the adiabatic limit, the large-bias quantized current carried by a driven system in the AFAI phase occurs for intermediate driving frequencies (comparable to the system's natural bandwidth).

 The AFAI phase occurs in two-dimensional systems, whose dynamics are governed by a time-periodic Hamiltonian $H_S(t) = H_S(t + T)$, where $T$ is the driving period.
 The periodic driving gives rise to a unitary evolution $U_S(t) = \mathcal{T} e^{-i\int_0^t\!dt' H_S(t')}$, where $\mathcal{T}$ denotes time ordering.
 The spectrum of the Floquet operator $U_S(T)$, given by $U_S(T) \Ket{\psi_n(0)} = e^{-i\varepsilon_nT}\Ket{\psi_n(0)}$, defines the Floquet states $\{\Ket{\psi_n(t)}\}$ and their quasienergies $\{\varepsilon_n\}$.